natterstefan/natterstefan/README.md

 Hey 👋🏻,

 I am CEO and Co-Founder of marqant digital and Software Engineer from Austria 🇦🇹.
-I am interested in, write about and develop (open source) software solutions for and with JavaScript, TypeScript, ReactJS and NodeJS.
+I am interested in writing about and developing (open source) software solutions for and with JavaScript, TypeScript, ReactJS and NodeJS.

 You can see what I am currently up to on [natterstefan.me][1].